-- 1. Click 2.Install VGA Driver > Yes.

-- Click Next > Yes > Next > Next.

-- 3. Click Finish to restart the computer.

-- 4. Intel Graphics Control Panel will download but you will need to have a working internet connection.

-- 5. Click the Start menu in Windows to access the Microsoft Store App tile under Explore.

-- 6. Click the Sign in icon A1 and select Downloads and updates.

-- 7. Click Check for Updates.

-- 8. A list of apps being downloaded will pop-up. - 9.
-To prioritize the driver you can click Pause all and pause the other drivers download queue. - 10.
-Click on Intel Graphics Control Panel and click on the resume icon to download the driver - 11.
+- 1. Click 3.Install VGA Driver > Yes. - 2.
+Click Next > Yes > Next > Next. - 3.
+Click Finish to restart the computer. - 4.
+Intel Graphics Control Panel will download but you will need to have a working internet connection. - 5.
+Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 6.
+Click the Sign in icon A and select Downloads and updates. - 7.
+Click Check for Updates. - 8.
+A list of apps being downloaded will pop-up. - 9.
+To prioritize the driver you can click Pause all to pause the download queue.

+- 10. Click on Intel Graphics Control Panel and click on the resume icon to download the driver. - 11.
 When finished the Intel Graphics Control Panel will appear in the Windows Start menu.